These TBI occupational therapy activities will help improve your independence after brain injury.

 You can find printable mazes, with varying levels of difficulties, online.

-2. Dressing a Doll
+2. Dressing Yourself

 This occupational therapy activity focuses on improving ideational praxis.

 This fancy term refers to “the ability to manipulate objects in a sequence of actions involving knowledge of object function, knowledge of action and serial order.”
-To put this in simpler words, it’s how you know how to use things like a microwave, for example.
+To put this in simpler words, it’s how you know to use things like a microwave, for example.

 This activity will also improve your memory and planning skills.